Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Related Work and Preliminaries

-Theoretical analysis of signal or image reconstruction from unknown sampling locations poses significant challenges as the Whittaker-Shannon interpolation formula does not directly apply to this setting.
-The quantum of past works studying the problem of signal or image reconstruction from unknown sampling locations appears to be modest in size.
-In \cite{Marziliano2000}, numerical algorithms are proposed for the reconstruction of discrete-time bandlimited signals from samples at unknown locations.
-Three cases are analyzed: random sets, sets with jitter around a uniform set, and non-uniform periodic sets of sampling locations.
+Theoretical analysis of signal or image reconstruction from USL poses significant challenges as the Whittaker-Shannon interpolation formula does not directly apply to this setting.
+The quantum of past works studying the problem of signal or image reconstruction from USL appears to be modest in size.
+In \cite{Marziliano2000}, numerical algorithms are proposed for the reconstruction of discrete-time bandlimited signals from USL, for sampling locations from sets with jitter around a uniform set, and non-uniform periodic sets of sampling locations.
 In \cite{Kumar2015}, it is shown that reconstruction of a bandlimited signal $g(t)$ from sample values $\{g(t_i)\}_{i=1}^N$ is ill-posed if the sample locations $\{t_i\}_{i=1}^N$ are unknown, even when $N \rightarrow \infty$ and the statistical distribution of those sample locations is known.
-However when accurate ordering information $t_1 < t_2 < ... < t_N$ is available, \cite{Kumar2015} derives asymptotic bounds for 1D signal reconstruction error when the sample locations are drawn independently from a uniform distribution on $[0,1]$ (i.e., $\textrm{Uniform}(0,1)$).
-The analysis is further extended to handle noise in the sample values $\{g(t_i)\}_{i=1}^N$.
-At its core, the derivation uses the following results regarding the mean and variance of order statistics of a uniform distribution: Given $N$ i.i.d. samples $\{t_i\}_{i=1}^N$ from $\textrm{Uniform}(0,1)$, the $i$th order statistic, i.e., the $i$th largest value, is a random variable with mean $i/N$ and variance proportional to $1/N$.
-It is shown that the squared reconstruction error decays as $\bigo(1/N)$, and proportional to $b^3$ and $\sigma^2$ where $b$ is the signal bandwidth and $\sigma$ is the noise standard deviation.
-There exists a major point of difference between their approach and approaches that handle jittered samples \cite{Nordio2008,Browning2007,Papoulis1996} namely, \emph{ordered} randomly distributed sample locations are statistically dependent, whereas in the case of jittered samples, the jitter values are statistically independent.
+However when accurate ordering information $t_1 < t_2 < ... < t_N$ is available, \cite{Kumar2015} derives asymptotic bounds for 1D signal reconstruction error when the locations of the (noisy) samples are drawn independently from a uniform distribution on $[0,1]$ (i.e., $\textrm{Uniform}(0,1)$).
+At its core, the derivation uses results regarding the expected value and variance of the order statistics of a uniform distribution.
+It is shown that the squared reconstruction error decays as $\bigo(1/N)$, and is proportional to $b^3$ and $\sigma^2$ where $b$ is the signal bandwidth and $\sigma$ is the noise standard deviation.